JohnnyFee/johnnyfee.github.io/source/_posts/2014-06-08-angular-tutorial.md

 - Batarang
     Batarang is a Chrome extension that adds AngularJS knowledge to the built-in Developer Tools suite in Google Chrome.
+- [ng-inspector for AngularJS](http://ng-inspector.org/) The AngularJS inspector pane for your browser.

 ## Library